Cardinals vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nolan Arenado and the St. Louis Cardinals play Ryan McMahon and the Colorado Rockies at Busch Stadium on Saturday.
-First pitch is at 7:15 PM ET.
+Nolan Arenado and Jurickson Profar will be among the stars on display when the St. Louis Cardinals play the Colorado Rockies on Sunday at 2:15 PM ET, at Busch Stadium.

-Bookmakers list the Cardinals as -250 moneyline favorites, while giving the underdog Rockies +195 moneyline odds to win.
-The total is 9.5 runs for this contest (with +100 odds on the over and -120 odds on the under).
+The Cardinals are the favorite in this one, at -200, while the underdog Rockies have +165 odds to win.
+The over/under is 9.5 runs for the game (with -105 odds to go over and -115 odds on the under).

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.